 Name of Subsidiary Jurisdiction of Incorporation Voting Equity Ownership Interest Orian Holding Corp.
 British Virgin Islands 100% IAL Holdings Singapore Pte.
-Ltd. Singapore 100% Ivanhoe Australia Limited Australia 81% Ivanhoe Australia Tennant Creek Pty.
-Ltd. Australia 100% (2) Ivanhoe Cloncurry Mines Pty.
-Limited Australia 100%(2)
+Ltd. Singapore 100% Ivanhoe Australia Limited Australia 62.0% Ivanhoe Australia Operations Pty Ltd. Australia 100%(3) Ivanhoe Australia Tennant Creek Pty.
+Ltd. Australia 100% (3) Ivanhoe Cloncurry Mines Pty.
+Limited Australia 100%(3)

-- (1) Ownership divided between IVN, as to 80%, and Ivanhoe OT Mines, as to 20%. - (2) Each of these companies is a wholly-owned subsidiary of Ivanhoe Australia Limited.
+- (1) Ownership divided between IVN, as to 80%, and Ivanhoe OT Mines Ltd., as to 20%. - (2) Each of these companies is a wholly-owned subsidiary of SouthGobi Resources - (3) Each of these companies is a wholly-owned subsidiary of Ivanhoe Australia Limited.

-Additional direct and indirect subsidiaries of the Company (i) holding, individually, 10% or less and, in the aggregate, 20% or less of the IVN Group's consolidated assets, and (ii) generating, individually, 10% or less and, in the aggregate, 20% or less of the IVN Group's consolidated sales and operating revenues, in each case, as at December 31, 2009 have been omitted.
+Additional direct and indirect subsidiaries of the Company (i) holding, individually, 10% or less and, in the aggregate, 20% or less of the IVN Group's consolidated assets, and (ii) generating, individually, 10% or less and, in the aggregate, 20% or less of the IVN Group's consolidated sales and operating revenues, in each case, as at December 31 2010, have been omitted.